mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-15.md

 * The Event Loop continuously checks the Callback Queue to see if it contains any function that needs to be executed.
 Think of it as a gatekeeper.

-* Once the cb() function is in the Callback Queue, the Event Loop pushes it to the call stack when the stack is empty.
+* Once the cb() function is in the Callback Queue, the Event Loop pushes it to the call stack when the stack is empty.Inside the callback we have console statemnent.

 * Finally, the call stack connects with the Console API to log "timer" into the console window.